Documentation Index

 Save to dataset

 Expand the Save to dataset section, verify the auto-extracted fields, and click Save.
 The default dataset is pre-selected.
+Saved items are staged on the queue and remain pending until the queue is completed.

 Human annotation vs automated evals